noir-lang/noir/docs/docs/dev_docs/privacy/main.md

 Ethereum has a notion of a 'full node' which keeps-up with the blockchain and stores the full chain state.
 Many users don't wish to run full nodes, so rely on 3rd-party 'full-node-as-a-service' infrastructure providers, who service blockchain queries from their users.

 This pattern is likely to develop in Aztec as well, except there's a problem: privacy.
-If a privacy-seeking user makes a query to a 3rd-party 'full node', that user might leak data about who they are; about their historic network activity; or about their future intentions.
+If a privacy-seeking user makes a query to a 3rd-party 'full node', that user might leak data about who they are; about their historical network activity; or about their future intentions.
 One solution to this problem is "always run a full node", but pragmatically, not everyone will.
 To protect less-advanced users' privacy, research is underway to explore how a privacy-seeking user may request and receive data from a 3rd-party node without revealing what that data is, nor who is making the request.

 App developers should be aware of this avenue for private data leakage. **Whenever an app requests information from a node, the entity running that node is unlikely be your user!**